You saw the crap on the front pages today.

 What about highway facilities?

-Unless my office is about 300 kilometers from my house, what is the use of having rest and service areas?
-Having emergency telephones and highway patrol is good but what is the justification to the increase in toll.
+Unless my office is about 300 kilometres from my house, what is the use of having rest and service areas?
+Having emergency telephones and highway patrol is good but what is the justification for the increase in toll.
 Shouldn’t it be covered under the current toll price?

 Don’t even start to talk about alien words like “intelligent transportation system”.
-There is heavy traffic jam on daily basis and those morons at Litrak can’t even put up simple traffic cones to regulate the traffic jam near the toll plaza, why talk about intelligent transportation system.
+There is a heavy traffic jam on daily basis and those morons at Litrak can’t even put up simple traffic cones to regulate the traffic jam near the toll plaza, why talk about the intelligent transportation systems.

 What about public transport?

-There were rumors of the LRT being extended into Puchong but that remains to be seen and certainly the question “at what cost” arises.
-If there is a good public transportation around, going from Puchong to Sunway, I probably the first to grab the opportunity but you see, at the moment there is none.
+There were rumours of the LRT being extended into Puchong but that remains to be seen and certainly the question “at what cost” arises.
+If there is good public transportation around, going from Puchong to Sunway, I am probably be the first to grab the opportunity but you see, at the moment there is none.

-You want to go to Sunway?
+Do you want to go to Sunway?
 That’s easy – grab a bus from Puchong, ride all the way to KL (or Brickfields) and there, take another bus back to Sunway.
 That is grossly inefficient!
-Then again, having an efficient public transport may backfire to the average Joe Public because it will mean fewer cars which then equals to another revision of the toll price.
+Then again, having efficient public transport may backfire on the average Joe Public because it will mean fewer cars which then equals another revision of the toll price.